AdobeDocs/workfront.en/help/quicksilver/product-announcements/product-releases/21.2-release-activity/21-2-admin-enhancements.md

 Using a layout template in the new Workfront experience, you can now set the default Filter, View, and Grouping that users see in object lists throughout Workfront.

 For example, instead of leaving the Filter list control set to All, you can change it to My Home Team.
-This way, whenever a user views a list of objects, it includes only the objects associated with the user’s team.
+This way, whenever a user views a list of objects, it includes only the objects associated with the user's team.

-Previously, these defaults couldn’t be customized, so they were always set as All for Filters, Standard for Views, and Nothing for Groupings.
-One added bonus of the new functionality is that you can hide these three settings from your users if they don’t need them.
+Previously, these defaults couldn't be customized, so they were always set as All for Filters, Standard for Views, and Nothing for Groupings.
+One added bonus of the new functionality is that you can hide these three settings from your users if they don't need them.

 For more information, see [Customize Filters, Views, and Groupings using a layout template](../../../administration-and-setup/customize-workfront/use-layout-templates/customize-fvg-list-controls-layout-template.md).